smucclaw/pdpa-exps/readme.md

 This repo contains a Forge specification of the PDPA 'race condition'.

 ## What is Forge?
 Let's begin with the most obvious question you might have: What is Forge?

 The short answer is that it's an Alloy-like language that's geared towards pedagogical purposes and rapid prototyping.
+(I can't seem to change the repo description now, so just to clarify: I probably *won't* bother making an Alloy version of this too.)

 For a longer answer, see Tim Nelson's response:
 > Forge is designed specifically for teaching.
 It has features like partial instances, test blocks, and the Sterling visualizer.
 Alloy has some features that Forge doesn't support, like the `fact` keyword, and somewhat better library support for relations. [...]
 The solvers are the same.